 - The laser is enabled by a setting.
-Select ^(C) (Settings) > Device settings > Lamp & laser > Enable lamp & laser. - The symbol 📥 is displayed on the screen when the laser is on. - The camera can be configured to automatically measure the distance when an image is saved.
-Select ^{VOS} (Settings) > Save options & storage > Measure distance.
+Select (Settings) > Device settings > Lamp & laser > Enable lamp & laser. - The symbol is displayed on the screen when the laser is on. - The camera can be configured to automatically measure the distance when an image is saved.
+Select (Settings) > Save options & storage > Measure distance.
 With this setting, the Object distance parameter (see section 13.5 Changing the measurement parameters) in the image data is automatically updated with the measured distance when an image is saved.
-(There is no effect on the Object distance setting in live mode.)

-- If the target reflection is low or if the target is angled from the laser beam, there may be no return signal, and the distance cannot be measured. - For large lenses that cover the laser transmitter and receiver, the laser functionality is disabled. - The laser distance meter may not be enabled in all markets.
+(There is no effect on the Object distance setting in live mode.) - If the target reflection is low or if the target is angled from the laser beam, there may be no return signal, and the distance cannot be measured. - The laser distance meter is not supported by all camera models. - The laser distance meter may not be enabled in all markets.